Mnuchin dismisses reports of tech restrictions on China

 WASHINGTON (AP) - Treasury Secretary Steven Mnuchin is dismissing as "fake news" media reports that the Trump administration is readying restrictions this week on Chinese investment in American technology companies and high-tech exports to China.

+In March, however, President Donald Trump directed the Treasury Department to pursue "investment restrictions" designed to "to address concerns about investment in the United States directed for facilitated by China in industries or technologies deemed important to the United States."

 The Trump administration accuses Beijing of predatory practices in its attempt to supplant U.S. technological dominance, including cybertheft and forcing U.S. companies to turn over technology in exchange for access to China's market.
-It is planning to impose tariffs on $34 billion in Chinese goods July 6.
+It is planning to impose tariffs on $34 billion in Chinese goods July 6 - a figure that could rise to $450 billion if China refuses to back down and retaliates with sanctions of its own.

+In Beijing, China's foreign ministry expressed concern over the reports that Trump plans to curb Chinese investments in the United States, and urged Washington to provide a "good, fair, and predictable" environment for Chinese companies.

+"We hope the U.S. side will see these (Chinese) companies' business activities in an objective manner, and provide Chinese companies a good, fair and predictable environment for their investment and business activities," Foreign ministry spokesman Geng Shuang said.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.